tensorush/tensorush.github.io/content/fpt.md

 # **To David Foster Wallace...**

 {{ center_image(path="dfw.webp", desc="... for giving my favorite commencement speech.
-None of the other ones resonated with me as deeply.
+None of the other ones were as brutally honest, none of the other ones resonated with me as deeply.
 I feel so fortunate it was the very first one I've heard right before graduating high school.
 Thank you.", link="https://www.youtube.com/watch?v=DCbGM4mqEVw") }}

 # **To Randolph Frederick Pausch...**